CodingAleCR/http_interceptor/README.md

 ```

 _**Note:** It is important to know that since both HttpClient and IOClient are part of `dart:io` package, this will not be a feature that you can perform on Flutter Web (due to `BrowserClient` and browser limitations)._

-## Roadmap

-Check out our roadmap [here](https://doc.clickup.com/p/h/82gtq-119/f552a826792c049).

-_We migrated our roadmap to better suit the needs for development since we use ClickUp as our task management tool._

 ## Troubleshooting